Xuehong-pdx/Collaborative-Projects/README.md

 This file contains missing data and mislabeled data in multiple columns as well as duplicated records.
 It was migrated into Postgres database as a table.

 Minimum cleaning were done in Postgres using DBeaver interface.
-Rows with mislabeled data are corrected based on information in other columns.
-Duplicate rows were removed.
-The postgresSQL-scripts for creating the original table (csv_to_table.sql) and for cleaning the table (clean_table_to_csv.sql) and the minimum cleaned file (cleaned_rankings_1.csv) are uploaded.
+Rows with mislabeled data are corrected based on information in other columns and duplicate rows were removed uisng postgresSQL-scripts (csv_to_table.sql, clean_table_to_csv.sql).
 Additional cleaning were done using jupyter notebook (cleaning_2nd.ipynb) and exploratory analysis were doen in exploratory_analysis.ipynb.

 # Phase II: getting other types of related data